bondeluke/TinyIoC/README.md

 public class TinyContainer : ITinyRegistry, ITinyResolver { ... }
 ```
 Here's all you really need to know:
 - All registrations are transient-scoped.
+Build your own caching layer!
 - Registrations are explicit (no auto-binding).
-- Double registration throws an exception.
+- Re-registration of the same type throws an exception.

 That's it!
 Have fun!
 # Examples